 The El Paso Police Department (EPPD) seeks grant funding for continued support of the West Texas Anti-Gang Center (TAG).
-The TAG is centrally located in the City of El Paso and is equipped with technology that supports law enforcement officers in their investigations of criminal gang related crimes.
+The TAG is centrally located in the city of El Paso and is equipped with technology that supports law enforcement officers in their investigations of criminal gang related crimes.
 The TAG Center enables participating law enforcement agencies to efficiently and effectively collaborate on intelligence, investigations, and operational activities related to combating gangs and other criminal organizations operating in or affecting the region.
 El Paso County's proximity to Mexico and bordering states makes it a key location for organized crime to conduct operations.
-According to the United States Census Bureau (2019), El Paso County is approximately 1,012.7 square miles with a population of 839,238.
-The City of El Paso is the largest of seven incorporated communities in the County of El Paso, with an estimated population of 681,728.
+According to the United States Census Bureau (2020), El Paso County is approximately 1,013 square miles with a population of 865,657.
+The City of El Paso, with an estimated population of 678,815, is the largest of seven incorporated communities in the County of El Paso.
 El Paso County's numerous international ports of entry, airports, interstate rail, and highway infrastructure make the area a hub of transportation and global trade, and a key operational stronghold for criminal organizations when it comes to the importation and distribution of drugs and contraband as well as human trafficking.
-El Paso is also the home of the U.S. Army Fort Bliss, consisting of 1875 square miles, with a population during FY-2020 of 34,561 military members and a post population of 47,239.
-DPS has identified El Paso as having the largest number of gang members in the West Region, which includes the El Paso/ Las Cruces area, Odessa, Midland and San Angelo with a combined Metropolitan Statistical Area population of 1.4 million.
+El Paso is also the home of the U.S. Army Fort Bliss, consisting of 1875 square miles, with a population during FY-2021 of 33,000 military members and a post population of 42,500.
+DPS has identified El Paso as having the largest number of gang members in the West Region, which includes the El Paso/ Las Cruces area, Odessa, Midland and San Angelo with a combined Metropolitan Statistical Area population of 1.5 million.
 The most current DPS Gang Threat Assessment reassures us that there continues to be street gangs, prison gangs, and outlaw motorcycle gangs in the El Paso area.
 Participating agencies at the TAG will cooperate to make the community safer from the violent threat posed by gangs and other violent criminal organizations.
+Due to the growth of TAG personnel the need to expand into an existing second floor and addition to the northside of the facility is needed.